Alejogb1/job-board/blog-data/how-can-i-turn-a-singularity-sandbox-container-into-a-sif-file-while-preserving-the-sandbox.md

 id: "how-can-i-turn-a-singularity-sandbox-container-into-a-sif-file-while-preserving-the-sandbox"
 ---

-, let’s tackle this.
 I’ve been down this road more than a few times, usually when needing to share a carefully crafted environment with colleagues.
 Turning a singularity sandbox into a sif file while preserving its state is a common need, and while it’s not immediately obvious, the process is fairly straightforward once you grasp a few key concepts.

 The fundamental issue stems from the nature of a sandbox container itself.
 It’s essentially a modifiable directory, a working area where you've probably installed specific software, libraries, and configured environment variables.
 A sif (Singularity Image Format) file, conversely, is a single, immutable file that’s designed to be a self-contained, deployable unit.
 The conversion, therefore, involves taking the mutable sandbox and packaging it into a read-only sif container, all while retaining the user's modifications.